 21. Indianapolis Colts Select-Jaylen Mayfield-OT-University of Michigan

-The Colts offensive is bordering on elite and getting Jaylen Mayfield would put them over the edge.
+The Colts offense is bordering on elite and getting Jaylen Mayfield would put them over the edge.
 He would solidify the Colts offensive line as the best in the NFL and would give Carson Wentz the protection and security he lacked in Philadelphia in 2020.
-He should develop into a quality offensive tackle playing next to Quenton Nelson
+He should develop into a quality offensive tackle playing next to Quenton Nelson.

 22. Tennessee Titans Select-Caleb Farley-CB-Virginia Tech University

 Caleb Farley has been regarded as the best cornerback in this draft by many analysts but due to a back procedure before his pro day and a lengthy injury history before that he falls in the draft to the Titans.
 He would immediately improve the Titans secondary and if he can stay healthy, he could develop into a pro bowl player early in his career.

 23. New York Jets (Via Seahawks) Select-Rondale Moore-WR-Purdue University

 The New York Jets grabbed their guy in Zack Wilson and now they have to get him a receiver to throw to and Rondale Moore is a great fit.
 He's the closest player to Tyreek Hill to come out of college and Zach Wilson will benefit from having Moore burning corners deep in the NFL.

 24. Pittsburgh Steelers Select-Creed Humphrey-C-University of Oklahoma

 Pittsburgh lost a HOF center in Maurkice Pouncey this offseason to retirement and filling the hole left behind will need to be a priority over anything else.
 Creed Humphrey has done nothing but prove that he's easily the best center in this draft with his athleticism and production and will give the Steelers the dominant interior presence they had with Pouncey in his prime.